‘You can’t go forward until you go back…’

 The film was immediately greenlit upon pitch due to the surprising success of its predecessor, the 1999 film The Blair Witch Project.
 Stylistically different from the first film, the story revolves around a group of people fascinated by the mythology surrounding The Blair Witch Project movie; they go into the Black Hills where the original film was shot, and we witness their subsequent psychological unravelling.

 Originally conceived as a psychological thriller and meditation on mass hysteria, Artisan Entertainment re-cut Berlinger’s film, altering the soundtrack as well as making editing changes.
-The footage of the main characters murdering the foreign tourists was shot just weeks prior to the release date and was incorporated in the film to add more visual violence.
+The footage of the main characters murdering the foreign tourists was shot just weeks before the release date and was incorporated in the film to add more visual violence.

 Book of Shadows: Blair Witch 2 was released to largely negative reviews from critics and audiences; however, it was a reasonably good financial success, grossing $47 million worldwide against its $15 million budget.